Fix-Learn/odd-socks/bug-01-inventory-checkout/README.md

 When everything is working:

 - Verify that `python verify.py` shows all **PASS ✅**.
-- Submit your solution link via [this form](https://tally.so/r/fake-form-id).
+- Drop your solution [link here](https://dub.sh/ZH2HGi1).
+Each submission counts toward your streak and leaderboard standing ✨.
+Leaderboards are published weekly, together with the release of the next challenge.

 ## 💡 Why this matters